 A complete application consists of:

-Three letters of reference, along with the faculty evaluation forms, from science faculty.
-Recommendation letters must be received by the deadline.
+Three letters of reference from science faculty, to be submitted electronically.
 At least one letter must be from a research mentor or lab supervisor.
 Please note that applicants must include a letter of reference from their most recent research experience (including if applicable from a summer research experiences at another institution).

-Official college transcripts (must be postmarked by January 30).
+Official college transcripts (to be submtited in hard-copy - must be postmarked by January 30).